 All I'm doing is a survey, do I have to apply to the IRB?
 The IRB has three levels of review: exempt, expedited, and full review.
 Much of what takes place at Kenyon College may fall under the "exempt" status.
 Exempt review covers things like surveys, classroom tests, and questionnaires.
 A program reviewed under the exempt category typically is a program of minimal risk to participants.
-An exception to this category is programs involving children.
+An exception to this category is any program involving children.
 The Kenyon IRB, defines children as any one under 18 years of age.
 Children, pregnant women, prisoners, and individuals with disabilities are all considered special populations and may require a Full IRB review.

 Are evaluations research?
 Evaluations are considered research when the findings of the evaluation are reported or going to be reported outside the program.
 Findings can be data from surveys, focus groups, interviews, questionnaires (such as attitude or knowledge questionnaires), or observations.
 If a program is evaluated solely for the purpose of program improvement, and NOT EVER reported to any one or any group outside the program, the evaluation protocol does not need IRB approval.
 However, if after conducting the program, the findings are so exciting or insightful or ground breaking that they need to be disseminated or communicated to a larger audience, then IRB approval is needed to do that.
 It is easier to get IRB approval at the beginning of a program than go back after a program is completed and try to track down all the participants to document consent.